-Experienced Alienation of Affection and Criminal Conversation Attorneys in North Carolina
+Alienation of Affection and Criminal Conversation Lawyers in North Carolina

-Contact us today to explore your customized legal options, so you can move forward with confidence.
+We understand these cases are emotionally charged and difficult to endure and are dedicated to helping you explore customized legal options, so you can move forward with confidence.

-When a physical or emotional affair negatively impacts a marriage beyond repair, the affected spouse may seek legal action against the other’s paramour for Alienation of Affection.
+When a physical or emotional affair negatively impacts a marriage beyond repair, the affected spouse may seek legal action against the at-fault third party for alienation of affection.

-In North Carolina, Alienation of Affection and Criminal Conversion are typically joined together during a legal claim, as they are often inextricably linked.
+In North Carolina, Alienation of Affection and Criminal Conversion are typically pursued during a combined legal claim.

 - Child Custody and Visitation